jetbrains-academy/rustlings-course/Common Programming Concepts/If/Managing Conditions/task.md

 *Note 1*: `&&` and `||` are [short-circuiting logical operators](https://en.wikipedia.org/wiki/Short-circuit_evaluation)

-*Note 2*: Try using &shortcut:ShowIntentionActions; on various places in your code from the previous tasks.
+*Note 2*: Try using &shortcut:ShowIntentionActions; at various places in your code from the previous tasks.
-%IDE_NAME% often has useful suggestion on how to improve the code for you.
+%IDE_NAME% often has useful suggestions on how to improve your code.